crossbario/autobahn-python/docs/asynchronous-programming.rst

 Have a look at the highlighted lines - here is what we do:

 1. Decorating our squaring function with ``inlineCallbacks`` (line 5).
 Doing so marks the function as a coroutine which allows us to use this sequential looking coding style.
 2. Inside the function, we simulate the slow execution by sleeping for a second (line 7).
-However, we are sleeping in a non-blocking way (:func:`autobahn.twisted.util.sleep`).
+However, we are sleeping in a non-blocking way (``autobahn.twisted.util.sleep``).
 The ``yield`` will put the coroutine aside until the sleep returns.
 3. To return values from Twisted coroutines, we need to use ``returnValue`` (line 8).

 .. note::

    The reason ``returnValue`` is necessary goes deep into implementation details of Twisted and Python.
 In short: co-routines in Python 2 with Twisted are simulated using exceptions.
 Only Python 3.3+ has gotten native support for co-routines using the new yield from statement, Python 3.5+ use await statement and it is the new recommended method.

-In above, we are using a little helper :func:`autobahn.twisted.util.sleep` for sleeping "inline".
+In above, we are using a little helper ``autobahn.twisted.util.sleep`` for sleeping "inline".
 The helper is really trivial:

 .. code-block:: python